AdobeDocs/stock-api-docs/src/pages/index.md

 2. Second, when you click on Products, do you see an Adobe Stock product or a Creative Cloud (CC) product?
 In the screenshot below, this customer has an Adobe Stock Credits product, as well as a CC All Apps product.
 They can use the Stock API, but only with their Stock credits product.
 They cannot create an integration for CC All Apps because it is not a Stock product.

 ![Stock product](./getting-started/stock-api-available.png)

+For more information on why Creative Cloud does not have API access, see the FAQ [May I use my Creative Cloud Professional or Professional Plus plan with the Stock API?](https://developer.adobe.com/stock/docs/faq/stock-api-business-faq/#may-i-use-my-creative-cloud-professional-or-professional-plus-plan-with-the-stock-api).

 ## Adobe Affiliates